The Simpsons Ride: Ride mechanics

-The Simpsons Ride uses new technology that cuts down on its energy consumption.
-According to Universal Studios, the ride is able to save over 55,000 watts on average and 662,000 watt-hours per day.
+The Simpsons Ride uses new technology that reduces its energy consumption.
+According to Universal Studios, the ride saves over 55,000 watts on average and 662 kilowatt-hours per day.
 The ride includes over 2,500 LEDs, the largest number in theme park history.

 Ride experience

 Queue

 Guests walk through a 32 ft head of Krusty the Clown as they enter the ride's line queue, which leads them into a pavilion under various circus tents themed to carnival stalls.
-A variety of posters are on display advertising attractions at Krustyland, while television monitors stationed around the queue play video clips from the Krusty the Clown television show along with animated footage from Krustyland.
+A variety of posters are on display advertising attractions at Krustyland, while television monitors stationed around the queue play video clips from the Krusty the Clown television show, animated footage from Krustyland, and clips from episodes of The Simpsons, many of which are theme park-related and hail from episodes such as "Itchy & Scratchy Land" and "Selma's Choice".
 Guests eventually leave the queue and enter "Krusty's Carnival Midway", the first of two pre-shows.

 Pre-show 1

 Themed to a fair's midway, riders are lined up into rows waiting for confirmation from Krusty to proceed.
 TV screens line the walls to both the left and right, displaying the residents of Springfield running through midway booths at the park.
 Krusty eventually appears on another screen located directly in front, seemingly to pick the first family to ride the most extreme ride at his park called "Thrilltacular: Upsy-Downsy Spins-Aroundsy Teen-Operated Thrillride".
 Sideshow Bob sneakily appears in a Scratchy costume when Krusty isn't looking and steps on Homer Simpson's foot, causing him to yell "D'oh!", which results in the Simpson family getting picked by Krusty.
 The Simpsons are then asked to pick another group, and Bart chooses all the guests waiting in the pre-show room.
 As guests are led into the next waiting room, Sideshow Bob bursts out into an evil laughter.